pingcap/docs-dm/en/scenarios.md

 ## Online DDL scenario

 In MySQL ecosystem, tools such as pt-osc or gh-ost are often used to perform online DDL operations.
 DM also supports such scenarios.
-You can enable support for pt-osc or gh-ost by configuring the `online-ddl/online-ddl-scheme` parameter.
+You can enable support for pt-osc or gh-ost by configuring the `online-ddl` parameter.
 For details, refer to [DM Online DDL Scheme](feature-online-ddl.md).

 ## Switch the DM-worker connection to another instance